 “Yiddish: A Tale of Survival” presents a compelling memoir highlighting the stories of three dedicated individuals who contributed significantly to Yiddish theatre.

 To schedule a screening, please get in touch with us at email@example.com.

-The documentary was completed January 2013 and has been screened as follows.
+The documentary was completed in January 2013 and has been presented at several prestigious events and venues.

-Aleph Kallah conference, Rindge New Hampshire, July 2013
+- Aleph Kallah conference in Rindge, New Hampshire, July 2013

 - Haverford Yiddish Culture Festival, October 2013

 - Abigail Hirsch featured in a 10-minute radio interview on CBC’s “All in a Weekend” on August 31, 2013.

 - Abigail Hirsch featured in an in-depth interview on Mountain Lake PBS on May 9, 2014.